 Computerized data systems provide the analyst with the ability to re-integrate raw instrument data in order to optimize the interpretation of the data.
 Though manual integration of data is an invaluable tool for resolving variations in instrument performance and some sample matrix problems, when used improperly, this technique would make unacceptable data appear to meet quality control acceptance limits.
 Improper re-integrations lead to legally indefensible data, a poor reputation, or possible laboratory decertification.
-Because guidelines for re-integration of data are not provided in the methods and most methods were written prior to widespread implementation of computerized data systems, the laboratory trains all analytical staff on proper manual integration techniques using SOP CA-Q-S-002 as the guidelines and the laboratory's Manual Integration/Data Integrity SOP.
+Because guidelines for re-integration of data are not provided in the methods and most methods were written prior to widespread implementation of computerized data systems, the laboratory trains all analytical staff on proper manual integration techniques using SOP CA-Q-S-002 as the guidelines.